 Book now: 10 to 10 in Delhi

 What: If you’re on a budget the best thing you can do for yourself, we think, is to set yourself up for the day with one big breakfast.
 Holyrood 9A might be famous for its casual and cosy pub feel come the evening, but it also does a cracking brekkie.
-We’re talking sandwiches stuffed with avocado, grilled halloumi and a fried egg or a full Scottish breakfast, complete with black pudding.
-If you’re passing by later in the day you can expect a bar menu of burgers and buns, like the Smokestack which comes with a 6oz steak patty, haggis, smoked cheddar, whisky and cracked pepper mayo and lettuce, all stuffed into a brioche bun.
+We’re talking toast piled with avocado, grilled halloumi and a fried egg or a full Scottish breakfast, complete with black pudding and haggis on the right side of £13.

 Where: 9a Holyrood Road, EH8 8AE